JosephM101/Force-Windows-11-Install/README.md

 If you're looking to create an ESD file to use instead of a WIM, follow these instructions.
 In PowerShell, when invoking the script, use `-EditMode`.
 This will delay the creation of the images until you type 'continue', allowing the image to be modified.

+Your command should look like this:
+`.\Win11-ImageBuilder.ps1 -Win10Image "[PATH]" -Win11Image "[PATH]" -DestinationImage "[PATH]" -EditMode`

+Before the image gets created, the script will pause, allowing you to convert the WIM file to ESD before the ISO gets created.
+Let's do that here.

+When the script pauses, go to `C:\Scratch\W10\sources`, and MOVE the `install.wim` file to the repository directory.
+Inside the repository is a script from https://github.com/joeldidier/Simple-WIM2ESD---ESD2WIM-Converter that allows for converting WIM to ESD (and vice versa, if you so wished to do so).
+Run the script, and follow the instructions.
+Once complete, move (or copy; your choice) the `install.esd` file from the repository directory back to `C:\Scratch\W10\sources`.
+Go back to the PowerShell window running this script, type "continue", and press Enter.
+The script will build the ISO and exit.